-Family Lawyer Colorado
+Colorado Family Lawyer

-Although most couples want their relationship to last, not all marriages will be destined for the happily ever after story.
+A family lawyer Colorado trusts know that although most couples want their relationship to last, not all marriages will be destined for the happily ever after story.
 When a relationship ends in divorce, there is often a lot at stake.
 Children may now be split between each parent’s new home, the dream home may be lost, and all marital assets may be divided.
-Divorce is complicated, and often includes blaming, shaming, and finger pointing that can make things even more difficult.
+Divorce is complicated and often includes blaming, shaming, and finger-pointing that can make things even more difficult.
 For this reason, you should have a family lawyer in Colorado on your side.

-No Fault or Fault Divorce?
+No-Fault or Fault Divorce?

-A family lawyer Colorado at Zweig Law, PC knows all too well how pointing fingers can be common during a divorce.
+A family lawyer in Colorado at Zweig Law, PC knows all too well how pointing fingers can be common during a divorce.
 The reasons behind the demise of the marriage may remain a secret to the world at large, but every couple knows the real story.
 Going through the steps required to legally split the union back into single parties may seem impossible.
 One of the first steps to getting through it is filing a petition asking the court to grant the divorce.
 In this document, the party filing for the action, the petitioner, has to give a reason, or grounds, for the fractured union.

 State laws may allow a petitioner to claim that the marriage is over for a myriad of reasons.
-The most common reason cited is differences between the spouses that can not be overcome.
-A CO family lawyer can explain to you during a consultation how with no-fault divorce, the couple is stating that the union is broken beyond repair and that no one reason caused it.
+The most common reason cited is differences between spouses that can not be overcome.
+A CO family lawyer can explain to you during a consultation how with a no-fault divorce, the couple is stating that the union is broken beyond repair and that no one reason caused it.
 In this instant, both parties agree that they are not getting back together and want the court to simply restore their status back to single.

 Placing Blame or Fault